-The demand for semiconductors and semiconductor manufacturing equipment is cyclical, resulting in periodic expansions and contractions of this market.
-While the services element of our semiconductor business is generally more stable, the cyclical nature of the capital equipment business causes sales from products to vary quarterly based on short-term market demands.
+The demand for semiconductors and semiconductor manufacturing equipment is cyclical, resulting in periodic expansions and contractions.
+While our semiconductor business services element is generally more stable, the cyclical nature of the capital equipment business causes sales from products to vary quarterly based on short-term market demands.
 It is not unusual for these variations in sales to be up or down 10% to 20% in sequential quarters.
-As a result, our quarterly and yearly sales have fluctuated in this market and we expect future sales in this market will continue to fluctuate between quarters and year-over-year.
+As a result, our quarterly and yearly semiconductor business sales have sometimes fluctuated.
+We expect future sales in this market will continue to fluctuate between quarters and year-over-year.